|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: $1,250 - $10,000 based on length of program

-Award Value: 12-month stipend for each student of $30,000 and an annual cost-of-education allowance of up to $12,000 and up to $10,000 support for a four to six week research collaboration at a NOAA facility.
+Award Value: Awardees receive yearly support of up to $42,000 and up to $10,000 of support for a 4-6 week program collaboration at a NOAA facility.
 Masters students may be supported for up to two years, and doctoral students for up to four years.

 Provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.